“Whoa, that we should imagine the pain of despicable work! Whoa, that we should feel sympathy for god, and forgive him his mistakes!”

 If you and I are conscious, do you and I not share properties with god?

 “Wake up!
 Wake up you fools!
 ALL your thoughts form the opium smoke which spins in mandalas and eddies peopling our deep, narcissistic sleep!
 Consciousness is without thought or dream or the mechanistic spinning of wheels, the increasingly elaborate and populous machine-like destruction which is the world!
 Do not mistake thought for enlightenment; do not mistake thought for learning, clarification, or growth.
 All thought is elaboration; all thought is a virus upon this place, and makes us into a singular devilment, an ever-thickening mold upon the jewel-like fruit which is the earth!
 Yet if you mistake me and burn the books and theaters you will be an even greater fool!
-Do not think and yet do not banish thinking…for thought is like food, which through its digestion replenishes the body as energy, and replenishes the earth as shit and loam!
-Thought must be consumed and destroyed, but in the bonfire of the blood and brain, and not the in witch-hunt fire which you build through weird delusions of your own!
+Do not think.
+Do not make unnecessary elaborations with your mind.
+And yet do not banish thinking…for thought is like food, which through its digestion replenishes the body as energy, and replenishes the earth as shit and loam!
+Thought must be consumed and destroyed…but in the bonfire of the blood and brain, and not the in witch-hunt fire which you build through weird delusions of your own!
 All thought is blasphemy!
-All thought is worship and praise!
-Think!
-Do not think!
-Surrender now, for you cannot penetrate the riddle of thought which seizes your mind like the most vicious closing of a steel trap on the soft paw of an animal…”
+Or else all thought is worship and praise!
+Surrender now, for you cannot penetrate the riddle of thought which seizes your mind like the most vicious snapping-shut of a steel trap on the soft paw of an animal…”

 What if you and I, instead, have nothing to do with god, with the qualities of god?